LogtalkDotOrg/logtalk3/library/recorded_database/NOTES.md

 This category is imported by the default `recorded_database` object to provide application global database.
-To make the database local and thus minimize potential record clashes, the category can be imported by one of more application objects.
+To make the database local and thus minimize potential record clashes, the category can be imported by one or more application objects.
 Use protected or private import to restrict the scope of the library predicates.
 For example:

 	:- object(foo,